teamspambytesxwebtitan/DWWP_2.0/README.md

 # Domestic Water Wastage Prevention System

-This project is a **Domestic Water Wastage Prevention System** that interfaces with Firebase Firestore to fetch and update water flow data and control servo gates using a React frontend.
-The project includes two primary functionalities:
+This project is a **Domestic Water Wastage Prevention System** that interfaces with Firebase Firestore to manage water flow data, control servo gates, and facilitate user payments through a React frontend.
+The system encompasses various functionalities, including:
 - **Servo Control**: For opening and closing the servo-controlled gate.
 - **WaterFlow Data**: For displaying real-time water usage and flow rate.
+- **Payment Integration**: Users can make payments for the services offered by the Domestic Water Wastage Prevention System through Razorpay, supporting multiple payment methods and providing instant confirmation of transactions.
 ## Table of Contents
 - [Project Structure](#project-structure)
 - [Features](#features)